Setting up a Guitar

 2. Set Type to Joystick Negative

-3. Click on find pin and move the joystick left or right
+3. Click on Find Pin and move the joystick left or right

 4. Adjust the threshold so that the D-pad Left icon lights up when you have pushed the Joystick far enough to the left.
 This means you can adjust how sensitive you want your joystick to be.